onthebusiness/harelang.org/content/tutorials/introduction.md

       assertions, the compiler will check our work and, if proven wrong, will cause the program to crash.
 You can simulate this case by pressing Ctrl+D in your terminal emulator instead of entering your name.

-      In Hare, str is a distinct type from []u8.
-A function is provided, `strings::fromutf8`, which converts a UTF-8 byte slice into a str that we can return from "askname".

       A key take-away from this should be the "haredoc" tool, which you should use liberally as you work with Hare.
 Try to use it to learn about the